-The following is a description of transactions since January 1, 2010 to which we have been a party, in which the amount involved in the transaction exceeds \$43,000, which is 1% of the average of our total assets at year end for our last two completed fiscal years, and in which any of our executive officers, directors and principal stockholders, including their immediate family members, had or will have a direct or indirect material interest.
+The following is a description of transactions since January 1, 2010 to which we have been a party, in which the amount involved in the transaction exceeds \$43,000, which is 1% of the average of our total assets at year-end for our last two completed fiscal years, and in which any of our executive officers, directors and principal stockholders, including their immediate family members, had or will have a direct or indirect material interest.

 In November 2010, we issued an aggregate of 10,714,286 units in a private offering in which we received gross proceeds of approximately \$3,000,000.
 We issued the units to existing stockholders and other existing investors.
 Each unit consisted of a junior secured note and one share of our common stock.
 We issued 10,714,286 shares of common stock and junior secured notes in the aggregate principal amount of approximately \$3,000,000.
 The notes mature 10 years from the date of issuance and accrue interest at the rate of 3.5% per year.
 The notes are secured by a security interest in all of our assets.
 All outstanding principal and interest on the notes is due in a single payment upon maturity.
 Four of our executive officers, Kimble L. Jenkins, David W. Carlson, Peter G. Piferi and Oscar L. Thomas, purchased an aggregate of 882,726 units in the offering for \$247,164.
 In addition, three of our non-employee directors, Paul A. Bottomley, Charles E. Koob and John C. Thomas, Jr., also purchased an aggregate of 567,203 units for \$158,816 in the offering.
 Five other non-employee directors had advanced a total of \$190,000 to the company in anticipation of the offering.
-However, due to the investment allocations for the offering, those five non-employee directors were not able to purchase units.
-We returned all funds advanced by the five non-employee directors without interest.
+However, due to the investment allocations for the offering, those five non-employee directors without interest.